vortex-es/vortex-es.github.io/solutions/maps.md

 icon-url: vortex-solutions-maps-icon-128.png
 ---

-<p class="lead">Thanks to <strong>Vortex exclusive WAsP Wind Atlas export feature</strong>, MAPS can be refined to any resolution making them the ultimate tool for prospecting purposes.</p>
+<p class="lead">Thanks to Vortex exclusive WAsP Wind Atlas export feature, MAPS can be refined to any resolution making them the ultimate tool for prospecting purposes.</p>

 ##When to use Maps?